Subject Leader: Mrs V Dare

 The aims and objectives of learning a modern foreign language in St Joseph’s Catholic Primary School are:

-We teach Italian to children in Years 3, 4, 5 and 6 for 60 minutes a week over a 2 week rota.
+We teach Italian to children in Years 3, 4, 5 and 6 for a 30 minutes lesson each week.
 The lesson is taught by a professional Italian speaking teacher.
 The children learn speaking and listening and reading skills in the language but also have a book to record written work.

 Teaching and The Curriculum: